A selection of authentic restaurants in Sarrià (Barcelona)

 El Canalla.
 For an informal meal with friends or a family with young adults, this place with a bit funky decoration offers lovely tapas and platillos (small dishes of more elaborated cuisine, good to share), traditional fried eggs with fries, and an assortment of friendly mains with veggies, fish and meats.
 The venue is relatively small, so make a reservation or arrive early to get a table (otherwise you might end up buying a quiche to go in the tempting bakery across the street).
 On weekdays they have a nice and affordable menú del día (daily specials for a set price), they also serve the now in trend midday vermouth with snacks, and have a screen to watch the Spanish league on match days.

-But wait!
-There is more!
-Would you like to know where to eat in Sarrià the cake that was served in the princess Infanta Cristina wedding?
-Share this post using the buttons below to discover it:
+AND BONUS!
+Find out where to eat in Sarrià the cake that was served in the princess Infanta Cristina wedding?

 Pastisseria Foix de Sarrià.
 The most famous cake store in Sarrià was founded in 1886, and 6 years later the owners had a baby, JV Foix (1893-1987) that would become a famous Catalan poet.
 Now it’s hard to say what is more famous: either the cake store or the writer.
 The store has continued to exist and be run by the same family, serving traditional cakes to the locals for several generations.
 Actually, the now fallen in disgrace due to the sneaky businesses of her husband, Infanta Cristina, sister of the current King of Spain, was a client of this shop when she lived in a nearby apartment when she was single, and that’s why she commissioned them her wedding cake. a cream milfeuilles with baby wild strawberries that Foix continues to sell nowadays.
 You can also buy delicate chocolates and truffles as well as the local traditional sweets “petxines de Sarrià”, shaped as sea shells, like those in the Sarrià coat of arms.